 Follow this advice and you’ll experience far greater success than you might have anticipated when you next haggle, saving you a bunch of cash.

 Planning ahead can have a major impact on your financial situation when abroad.
 If you have the forethought to think about what you want to do prior to travel, you can set a rough budget in your mind.
 Hotels and transport prices can usually be checked in advance so you know how much they are likely to be.
+Often, buying tours and tickets in advance online is cheaper than buying it on the day, and you can usually skip the lines too.
 Try using online planning tools to help you keep to a basic plan, and make it far easier to keep your spending in check.

 Eat Street Food

-The food you find in market stalls will almost always be cheaper than that which is peddled in restaurants in surrounding areas.
-If you’re worried about health factors, check to see which stall the locals are buying from.
-This will be a good indicator of where the tried and trusted options are.
+The food you find in market stalls will almost always be cheaper than that which is peddled in restaurants in tourist areas.
+If you’re worried about health factors, check to see which stall the locals are buying from – or where the local police by from!
+If they’re happy, you’ll be happy so it’s a good indicator of where the tried and trusted options are.
 As the saying goes; there is safety in numbers so you know where is a good spot, where the food is freshly made & hasn’t been sitting out too long.
-If you see the police eating a food stand that is also a good sign – no one wants to make the police sick, so their food should be spot on!
+Trying the local specialities in a real locals joint is far more enjoyable than eating in a sanitized tourist restaurant, so take the plunge and enjoy!

 Have these tips helped you when it comes to saving money on future trips?
 Make sure to keep them in mind when you head out on your travels.